 Absolutely!
 While we have a specialized program for eating disorder treatment, Chrysalis does not exclusively treat eating disorders.
 We provide counseling services for a variety of concerns, including: depression and other mood disorders, anxiety, trauma and abuse, grief and loss, substance use disorders, self-harm, and relationship, family, and marital issues.

 Therapy frequency and duration varies depending on the individual.
 You collaborate with your therapist to determine how often you meet.
 Typically, clients start off seeing their therapist once a week or once every other week and adjust the frequency as progress is made or as your needs change.
 A person’s time in therapy is dependent on the complexity and chronicity of the issues being addressed.

 All of our therapists are licensed mental health professionals, not medical doctors, and can only provide counseling services.
-Therefore, no one at Chrysalis is able to prescribe medication for clients who may need it.
-We collaborate with members of the Wilmington medical community and have established relationships with psychiatrists whom we refer clients to when specialty care is required.
+Therefore, no therapist at Chrysalis is able to prescribe medication for clients who may need it.
+We contract a nurse practitioner, Jenny Benton, to provide medication management services to our clients in-house.
+Additionally, we collaborate with members of the Wilmington medical community and have established relationships with psychiatrists whom we refer clients to when specialty care is required.

 The first appointment is considered an intake and involves a lot of information gathering.
 You will fill out paperwork prior to seeing your therapist and they will review the contents before visiting with you.
 The first face-to-face interaction consists of history taking as well as learning what present day concerns bring you to counseling.
 You will discuss your goals for therapy and what you hope to gain from the experience.